ugent/Studieplekken/frontend/src/assets/md/user-manuals/man-management.en.md

 If you click edit, you can make edits to the location.
 On this page, you can start editing a number of things:

-Press the "Adjust" button to adjust the basic details of a location (seats, location name,...).
-When finalising the last edits, press the "OK" button to save the changes and "Cancel" to undo adjustments.
+Press the "Edit" button to edit the basic details of a location (seats, location name,...).
+When finalising the last edits, press the "Okay" button to save the changes and "Cancel" to undo adjustments.

 A location may have certain features that users are looking for.
 For example, you might want to make it clear that computers or group locations are available in a library.
 You do this based on the "tags".
 Tags are labels created on in the admin page, subheading tags.
 You can then add these pre-made tags to your location.
 This way, they will be visible to students while choosing a location.
 For more information on how to create tags, check out the next section.